Water supply and sanitation in sub-Saharan Africa: The urban-rural disparities

 Urban and rural piped water coverage in Africa and Asia in 2015: Access to piped water in rural areas of Africa is consistently lower than in urban areas of Africa.

 In the entire sub-Saharan region, water supply and sanitation coverage in urban areas is almost double the coverage in rural areas, both for water (83% in urban areas, 47% in rural areas) as for sanitation (44% vs. 24%).
-Yet, the rural areas improve at fast pace, whereas in urban areas the extension of water supply and sanitation infrastructure can barely keep up with the fast urban demographic growth.
+Yet, the rural areas improve at fa ast pace, whereas in urban areas, the extension of water supply and sanitation infrastructure can barely keep up with the fast urban demographic growth.

 Different interpretations of access

 Remark that the concepts 'access' and 'improved' are not unequivocal.
 The definitions used by the WHO/UNICEF Joint Monitoring Program for Water Supply and Sanitation do not necessarily coincide with those of other surveys or national policies.
 The government of Burkina Faso, for instance, takes into account aspects such as waiting time and water quality.
 In fact, almost half of the Sub-Saharan households that according to WHO/UNICEF 'have access to improved water supply', spend more than half an hour a day collecting the water.
 Although this loss of time is mentioned in the WHO/UNICEF report, it does not affect their 'improved' vs. 'non-improved' distinction.